 He laughed and continued his discourse, but the words stayed with me as softly spoken ideas sometimes do.
 I remembered the impact of trees in my life and the subtle flavor of places, of landscapes that have moved me.
 Today, I have given a certain credence to this sensation and have concluded that whether it is a lower brain response to a safe and healthy landscape, or a higher brain desire for beauty, trees do hold a significant place in my relation to earth.

 The expression of such things is understandably elusive.
 All aspects of our interconectedness can seem a challenge, at times, to express.
 We recognize them in flashes in our consciousness and then turn away to resume what we believe to be the important work of our lives.
-I have often felt helpless to express such thoughts on the world I have witnessed, in North America, Africa, Asia, and the Middle East.
+I have often felt helpless to express such thoughts on the world I have witnessed, in Europe, North America, Africa, Asia, and the Middle East.
 Sometimes the human pain I saw, due to economic imbalances, or the compassionate sorrow that twisted my gut, when disrupted landscapes destroyed or displaced plants and animals, became unbearable.

 I would try to speak of my experiences with friends and acquaintances, but such topics seem to slide away from peoples interest focus.
 Their eyes typically glaze and they make a perfunctory remark, returning to the issues they know, relegating your experience to some other world beyond their ken.

 This apparent disinterest was a tipping point for me, one day.
 I identified with a world much larger than the one my associates knew.
 I also felt compassion, hope, and fear for that world.
 I began to wake in the night, while living in Africa, and tell myself fictional stories of people who saw and solved the worlds issues.
 I set aside two decades of filtered ramblings in a journal and opened up into poetry, fantasy, and science fiction.
 It was personal and it was private.
 It was also a healing place.
 This is what I hope to share in these pages.